rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/24_lecture-M3.md

 	- Q : what if that thief didn't insert a SIM - then what'll happen <br>Ans : then WIFI ISP will get the details <br>![[24_lecture-11-M3.jpg | 500]]
 	- via IMEI no. - phone cloning also happen <br> so IMI phones has same IMEI no. - that's why police not able to find thief
 	- Hackers use someone's SIM to call a Victim - but they don't use their own actual SIM
-3. Q : is IP will get change/bounce in our SIM - just like proxy ✔
+- Q : is IP will get change/bounce in our SIM - just like proxy ✔
 	- Ans : if u purchase VPN , Proxy - then our details will get leaked & u can't hide
 	- so never do any illegal work - which requires to hide the IP-address <br>& those who do - then they use someone's wifi - to do illegal activities
-4. MAC address can't give more details about Victim, except details about company of that MAC-address
+- Q : MAC address can't give more details about Victim, except details about company of that MAC-address
 - Advice : always keep ur wifi password strong
 - Mine Doubts
 	- for more about Practical Manual Process of Proxy i.e "proxychains" : <br>[Installing Tor services on Kali Linux & usage of Proxychains. practical lab lecture 4 - YouTube](https://www.youtube.com/watch?v=6vg5JlQhHgo&ab_channel=NetworkingRoot)